How frequently you should change your air filters may depend on the following:

 - Overall indoor air quality

 - Air pollution levels and construction around the home

-Or, if you live a more rural location or less occupied residence (like a vacation residence) and there are a reduced number of cars around, each year may be frequent enough.
+Or, if you reside a more rural spot or less occupied house (like a vacation house) and there are a reduced number of cars around, each year may be regular enough.

-Here are averages that could help you decide how frequently you should replace the air filter at your residence:
+Here are averages that could help you decide how frequently you should get a new air filter at your residence:

 - Vacation home or lone occupant and no pets or allergies: every 6–12 months

 - Average suburban home without pets: every 90 days

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days